alessandroAbati/Binary-Classification-of-Machine-Failure/README.md

 - Special thanks to the creators and maintainers of Keras, TensorFlow, and Keras Tuner for providing powerful tools for deep learning model development.

-Feel free to customize this README to provide more details specific to your project or add any additional sections that may be relevant.